One night I had a dream my youngest son worked as a private detective in Gettysburg.

 (Not that anybody in their right mind would steal this stuff, but if you do, I will hunt you down, strap you to a chair, and tell you my Gus the Pus Sucker story)

-I’m the only private detective in Gettysburg, Pennsylvania and that’s the way I like it ‘cause I like life like I like my coffee: hard, dark, and lonely.
+I’m the only private detective in my little south-central Pennsylvania town and that’s the way I like it ‘cause I like life like I like my coffee: hard, dark, and lonely.

 I do share my office with a parrot; an evil, screaming thing that I call the Death Chicken, but he doesn’t count as company, more like retribution.

-She walked into my office and she looked like the way I like ‘em, like my coffee: strong, with a touch of eyeliner.
+She walked into my office and she looked the way I like ‘em, like my coffee: tall and strong, with a touch of eyeliner.

 “My diamond brooch is missing,” she said in a pretty little pout, her lower lip stuck out so far I could have used it as a bookshelf.
 “It’s worth thousands.”

 I flipped my fedora on my head.
-“Hundred dollars a day, babe, with expenses.
+“It’s ten dollars a day, babe, with expenses.
 Starbucks ain’t cheap.”

-I chased away the taxi that had brought her and we drove together in my VW Bug.
+I chased away the taxi that had brought her and we drove to the scene of the crime in my VW Bug.
 I don’t like driving cars so small I can lick my own knees without so much as stooping, but she was a looker and I didn’t mind her sitting so close I could discern the individual elements of her perfume.
 I could tell I had hit the jackpot.
 This was a dame who shopped at Target and never darkened the door of a Wal-Mart.

-We drove to the ritzier side of town and before she opened the front door, she warned me of her Old English bulldog who thought everyone who came to visit came to visit him.
+We drove to the ritzier side of town and before she opened the front door, she warned me of her Old English bulldog who thought everyone who came to visit came to see him personally.
 She opened the door and she hadn’t lied.
 He was a real friendly sort and I like my dogs like I like my coffee: all teeth and drool and a coat of fur.

 She showed me her boudoir where the brooch disappeared and that’s when I noticed the dog wasn’t as lively as she had claimed it would be.